duceppemo/VCFs_to_SNP_alignment/README.md

 Use Anaconda's default installation except when asked if to, "prepend to PATH", choose yes.

-Once Anaconda is installed setup Bioconda channels.
+Once Anaconda is installed close and reopen terminal and setup Bioconda channels.
 Add them in the order shown below.
 Order is important.

     ~$ conda config --add channels conda-forge
     ~$ conda config --add channels defaults